A printable recipe card is available at the end of the post.

 Melt the butter while you’re chopping the pecans.
 I like to use my cast iron butter melting pot to melt it in.
 Just pop it in the oven while it’s preheating and, Presto!
 Melted butter.

-Next, put the pecans in a small bowl and add the cinnamon and sugar.
+Next, put the chopped up pecans in a small bowl and add the cinnamon and sugar.
 Mix that up good and then add the melted butter and mix until the butter is evenly distributed.

 Finally, cool the crust completely before adding the filling.